magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/simple-server/index.md

 When you browse to the server, every path request returns the same message.
 To restrict this message to the root or a specific path, you must use a ConditionalResolver.

-Edit `spec.yml` and replace the content of the `response` object with a ConditionalResolver:
+Edit `spec.yml` and replace the InlineResolver content of the `response` object with a [ConditionalResolver][] to define which paths return "Hello World!".

 ```diff
 status: response.status